 Each year, Loyola University Chicago welcomes transfer students from around the globe.
 While their studies are diverse, these students share the common desire to experience a truly transformative education.
 We believe these students' wide range of experiences and perspectives strengthens our community, and we look forward to having you join us.

 This website has all the information you need to get started on transferring to Loyola, but if you have questions, please contact us at 800.262.2373 or firstname.lastname@example.org.

-You should apply as a transfer student if you are under 24 and have attended another college or university, even if you were only enrolled for one semester.
+You should apply as a transfer student if have attended another college or university for one or more semester, quarter, or trimester terms.
 View our transfer application page application page for step-by-step instructions.

-You should apply to our adult education programs in The School of Continuing and Professional Studies if you are 24 or over and/or need evening, weekend, and online courses.
+You may apply to our adult education programs in The School of Continuing and Professional Studies if you are 24 or over and/or in need of evenings, Saturdays, and online courses.
 View our application instructions page for Adult Education and degree options.

 If you are international student or completed high school or college credit outside the U.S., view our application instructions page for international transfer admission.